rtsundland/k8s-cluster-pa/cert-manager/README.md

 ### Setup Cluster Wildcard Certificate

-Generates a cluster-wide wildcard certificate using production LetsEncrypt that can be used for any services under the domain specified
+Generates a cluster-wide wildcard certificate using production LetsEncrypt that can be used for any services under the domain specified.
+Note the replicatedNamespaces parameter will only replicate to namespaces starting with 'tc-' (uses regular expression matching).
 ```
 clusterCertificates:
-  replicationNamespaces: '.*'
+  replicationNamespaces: 'tc-.*'
   certificates:
     - name: home-sundland-net
       enabled: true